Avaiga/taipy/.github/ISSUE_TEMPLATE/new-feature.md

 **What would that feature address**
 Description of the lacking functionality that this issue would address.
-Ex: It is no possible to do this or that...
+Ex: It is not possible to do this or that...

 ***Description of the ideal solution***
 What would be the best way to provide that functionality